0xKitsune/discord-openai/README.md

 # Discord x OpenAI

-Note: These docs are minimal at the moment but will be updated in more detail in the future.
+Note: These docs are minimal at the moment but will be updated with more detail in the future.

 `discord-openai` brings a variety of OpenAI models to your Discord channel.
 Currently, the Chat-GPT API is not available, however once the endpoint becomes public it will be integrated into this bot.
 Once the bot is added to your discord channel, you can use the `/davinci` slash command.